fogfish/fogfish.github.io/tech/languages/typescript.md

 [Notes on TypeScript](https://dev.to/busypeoples/notes-on-typescript-pick-exclude-and-higher-order-components-40cp) - a series of posts about TypeScript development techniques.

 [TypeScript: Working with JSON](http://choly.ca/post/typescript-json/) - TypeScript do not support at type safeness on external JSON object.
 The blog gives hints how to enforce type safeness without generics or 3rd party libraries

+#### Trail

+[State of JS in 2020](https://2020.stateofjs.com/en-US/) JavaScript as a whole still managed to somehow move forward.
+As the language itself keeps improving thanks to new features like Optional Chaining and Nullish Coalescing, TypeScript's widespread adoption is taking things to a whole other level by popularizing static typing.
+The site is a JS "technology radar".